Alicelrf/Dreams/shortstories/Xiaoai/Xiaoai.md

 “Come in!”
 Officer Feng said as he handed over a report to PH.

-"Hey, Take a look at this.
+"Take a look at this.
 It's a report just sent from the forensics lab.
 They found a high concentration of sedative drugs in a water cup from the crime scene,"

-"Hypnotic?
+"Roofied?
 Could it be that one of the victims left them in the cup on a previous day?"
 PH asked while swiftly scanning through the report summary and examining the scanned images of the crime scene and test results.

-Officer Feng added, "Look at the last page; this drug isn't the kind meant to be dissolved in water; it's originally in capsule, and it's a prescription medication.
+Officer Feng added, "Look at the last page, the lab-work; this drug isn't the kind meant to be dissolved in water; it's originally in capsule, and it's a prescription medication.
 I checked with the investigative team, and they didn't find any prescription bottles in their apartment."
 The experienced old detective seemed particularly excited, perhaps because of this new evidence.

 "So, it's highly likely the victims were drugged and lost consciousness, then thrown from the top floor, right?
 Are there any unfamiliar fingerprints on the cup?"